jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

   ```

 * Make sure the webcam is connected to the computer system.
   * Enable the webcam within the virtual environment.
 VirtualBox: Devices --> Webcams--> Select appropriate Webcam.
-See help section for solution of common issue with webcam passthrough for VirtualBox.
+See the help section for the solution of a common issue with webcam passthrough for VirtualBox.
   * The following command gives permission the program permission to the webcam.
-This command will require the password to the linux machine.
+This command will require the password to the Linux machine.
   ```
   sudo chmod 666 /dev/ttyACM0
   ```

 * If you want to use the Android tablet capabilities do as follows.
-  * Connect tablet through usb to computer.
+  * Connect tablet through USB to the computer.
-  * Make sure device is connected with command below.
-Device will show up in terminal.
+  * Make sure the device is connected with the command below.
+The device will show up in the terminal.
   ```
   adb devices
   ```
-  * Run command below to start table screen mirroring.
-Snap mirror window to left half side of desktop.
+  * Run the command below to start table screen mirroring.
+Snap mirror window to the left half side of the desktop.
   ```
   scrcpy
   ```